zlatnaspirala/reactjs-vs-typescript-starter/README.md

   ];
  ```

-Becouse we read data from array access is easy and fast:
+Because we read data from array access is easy and fast:

 ```js
    // Class Body